ajroach42/Docs/Space Patrol Episode List.md

 Burger, owner of six lead mines on the moon Planos, reports an epidemic caused by a deadly bacteria, spreading through the mines.
 Tonga joins Commander Corry and Cadet Happy in space with the precious serum needed to combat the disease.
 Burger and his accomplice, Leckner, wish to frighten everyone away to keep secret the discovery of a rich deposit of Exonium.
 Cadet Happy catches Leckner in the process of tampering with the atmosphere system of one of the mines.
 They struggle with Happy and he unknowingly inhales a lethal dose of the concentrated bacteria.

-# 10 “TUNNEL OF ESCAPE: TUNNEL OF DEATH” March 3 1951
+# 10 "TUNNEL OF ESCAPE: TUNNEL OF DEATH” March 3 1951

 Warden Sovak and his head trustee, Erik, have arranged for the escape of those prisoners who are able to pay.
 The prisoners escape through a tunnel that runs underneath one of the irrigation canals.
 After the report of the escape of three prisoners in one month from the escape proof prison reaches Commander Corry.
 Corry decides to investigate with the help of Major Robertson and Cadet Happy.